 The focus of the standard is on assisting designers to apply the first level of the Hierarchy of Controls; Inherently Safe Design.
 The standard deals specifically with forces applied by the machine, and not to any thermal or electrical effects, all of which require more study.

 Since the standard is still in development, ISO has not committed to publication date.
 It is reasonable to expect the first edition to be published in 2020, so follow the RSS feed for the document to stay on top of developments, or check the ISO document page now and then.
+If you are new to using RSS feeds, you need to use an application like Feedly or something similar to read the feed and provide the information in an easily human-readable form.

 ISO/TS 15066 – Collaborative Robots